emlynoregan/pybOTL/README.md

 Literal Dict: Dict of key=Literal String, value=Transform pairs.
 If any key is prepended with “__lit__” then that is removed when calculating the transform (see Evaluation below).

-Simple Ref: String: “ref=” + Selector Expression
+Simple Selector: String: “#” + Selector Expression

-Complex Ref: Dict containing the following key / value pairs: key=”ref”, value=Selector Expression, required.
+Complex Selector: Dict containing the following key / value pairs: key=”ref”, value=Selector Expression, required.
 	key=”id”, value=simple string, optional, an id which can be used to refer to an element selected by this expression (see Evaluation below). key=”transform”, value=Transform, optional.
 If omitted, an identity transform is performed.